Why Proactive Customer Service is the Key to Soaring in the Airline Industry

 The XM Institute’s poll of 10,000 consumers found a substantial correlation between customer satisfaction and likely to suggest an airline in terms of recommendations.

-Customers who gave an airline good marks for their “emotion”—the way the trip made them feel—said they were likely to recommend the business 86% of the time.
-This emphasizes how important it is for airlines to give their passengers satisfying emotional and lasting experiences.
+Customers who rated an airline ‘high’ for their “emotion”—the way the trip made them feel—said they were likely to recommend the business 86% of the time.
 As they surpass industry competitors in this area, their NPS may increase noticeably.

-Customer is the focal point of every business, let alone the airline industry.
+Customer is the focal point of every business, of any given industry.
 And customers have the power of influencing the entire present and future of any airline business.
-They have the capacity to favorably affect how customers view a specific airline and their propensity to utilize its offerings in the future.
-A company’s reputation and ability to build customer loyalty, both of which are essential for both short and long-term success, can be made or broken by the customer experience.
+They have the capacity to favourably affect how customers view a specific airline and their propensity to utilize its offerings in the future.

 Source